FormulaMonks/coercive/README.md

 ### `hash`

-`hash` coercion let's you manipulate the key and values, similarly to how `array` does
+`hash` coercion let's you manipulate the key and values, similarly to how `array` does.

 ```ruby
 module CoerceFoo